-Each week included a signature part of the SEGL experience: the “Master Class.”
-Several times a semester, students present and defend a “deliverable” in front of a distinguished guest expert.
+The “Master Class” is perhaps the most challenging and rewarding of SEGL’s academic traditions.
+Several times a semester, students present and defend a “deliverable” in front of a distinguished expert who questions, advises, and evaluates their effort.
 The deliverable might be a policy memo, an ethical argument, or–as it was last week–a three minute speech.Read More